jdkandersson/OpenAlchemy/docs/source/index.rst

 .. _init-yaml:

-*init_yaml*
-^^^^^^^^^^^
+:samp:`init_yaml`
+^^^^^^^^^^^^^^^^^

-The *init_yaml* interface requires the *PyYAML* library to be installed.
-The *init_yaml* interface accepts the following arguments:
+The :samp:`init_yaml` interface requires the :samp:`PyYAML` library to be installed.
+The :samp:`init_yaml` interface accepts the following arguments:

-* *spec_filename*: The name of the file as a positional argument.
+* :samp:`spec_filename`: The name of the file as a positional argument.
 The file must by a YAML file.
-* *base*: The SQLAlchemy declarative base as an optional keyword only argument.
+* :samp:`base`: The SQLAlchemy declarative base as an optional keyword only argument.
 It is used to as the base class for all SQLAlchemy models.
 If it is not passed in, a new declarative base is constructed.
-* *define_all*: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
-If it is *True*, all schemas with the *x-tablename* property are constructed as a part of the initialization.
-Defaults to *True*.
+* :samp:`define_all`: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
+If it is :samp:`True`, all schemas with the :samp:`x-tablename` property are constructed as a part of the initialization.
+  Defaults to :samp:`True`.
-* *models_filename*: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.
+* :samp:`models_filename`: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.
-* *spec_path*: The path to the OpenAPI specification (what would need to be passed to the *open* function to read the file) as an optional keyword only argument.
+* :samp:`spec_path`: The path to the OpenAPI specification (what would need to be passed to the :samp:`open` function to read the file) as an optional keyword only argument.
 Used to support remote references.

 The return value is a tuple consisting of:

-* *Base*: The SQLAlchemy declarative based used for the models.
-It is also
-  importable: :python:`from open_alchemy.models import Base`.
+* :samp:`Base`: The SQLAlchemy declarative based used for the models.
+It is also importable: :python:`from open_alchemy.models import Base`.
-* *model_factory*: The factory that can be used to construct the SQLAlchemy models using the name of the schema in the OpenAPI specification.
-All constructed models are added to the *open_alchemy.models* module and are importable.
-For example: :python:`from open_alchemy.models import Employee`.
+* :samp:`model_factory`: The factory that can be used to construct the SQLAlchemy models using the name of the schema in the OpenAPI specification.
+  All constructed models are added to the :samp:`open_alchemy.models` module and are importable.
+For example:
+  :python:`from open_alchemy.models import Employee`.

 .. _init-json:

-*init_json*
-^^^^^^^^^^^
+:samp:`init_json`
+^^^^^^^^^^^^^^^^^

-The *init_json* interface is similar to the :ref:`init-yaml` interface except that *spec_filename* must be a JSON file and *PyYAML* is not a required dependency.
+The :samp:`init_json` interface is similar to the :ref:`init-yaml` interface except that :samp:`spec_filename` must be a JSON file and :samp:`PyYAML` is not a required dependency.

 .. _init-model-factory:

-*init_model_factory*
-^^^^^^^^^^^^^^^^^^^^
+:samp:`init_model_factory`
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *init_model_factory* interface is less user friendly but perhaps of interest to advanced users.
+The :samp:`init_model_factory` interface is less user friendly but perhaps of interest to advanced users.
 It accepts the specification in dictionary format (so it has fewer dependencies than :ref:`init-yaml` and :ref:`init-json`) and does not construct a declarative base.
 It accepts the following parameters:

-* *base*: The SQLAlchemy declarative base as a keyword only argument.
+* :samp:`base`: The SQLAlchemy declarative base as a keyword only argument.
 It is used to as the base class for all SQLAlchemy models.
-* *spec*: The OpenAPI specification as a dictionary as a keyword only argument.
+* :samp:`spec`: The OpenAPI specification as a dictionary as a keyword only argument.
-* *define_all*: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
-If it is *True*, all schemas with the *x-tablename* property are constructed as a part of the initialization.
-Defaults to *False*.
+* :samp:`define_all`: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
+If it is :samp:`True`, all schemas with the :samp:`x-tablename` property are constructed as a part of the initialization.
+  Defaults to :samp:`False`.
-* *models_filename*: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.
+* :samp:`models_filename`: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.

-The return value is the *model_factory* as defined as part of the return value of :ref:`init-yaml`.
+The return value is the :samp:`model_factory` as defined as part of the return value of :ref:`init-yaml`.

 .. _models-file:

 Models File
 -----------

-*OpenAlchemy* can optionally generate a file with all the SQLAlchemy models.
-Each model is constructed based on the *OpenApi* schema.
-The class inherits from the SQLAlchemy model defined on *open_alchemy.models*.
-The generated classes contain type information only, they do not provide any additional functionality on top of what the SQLAlchemy model provides.
+:samp:`OpenAlchemy` can optionally generate a file with all the :samp:`SQLAlchemy` models.
+Each model is constructed based on the :samp:`OpenApi` schema.
+The class inherits from the :samp:`SQLAlchemy` model defined on :samp:`open_alchemy.models`.
+The generated classes contain type information only, they do not provide any additional functionality on top of what the :samp:`SQLAlchemy` model provides.
 They are primarily used to enable IDE auto-complete and type hint support.
-The models can be used in the same way as the models that can be imported from *open_alchemy.models* and provide the full functionality of *SQLAlchemy* models.
+The models can be used in the same way as the models that can be imported from :samp:`open_alchemy.models` and provide the full functionality of :samp:`SQLAlchemy` models.
 The following is a sample file generated for the above example:

 .. literalinclude:: ../../examples/simple/models_auto.py
     :language: python